scuzzydude/asimov/asimov.md

 There were two wall pictures, the first one was of a four-sided diamond shape.
 The second was of a rectangular field.
 Near siesta time, Stinky Fingers came down from the rock and explained.

 The first game involved throwing rocks and defending yourself from rocks with a piece of deadwood and turning that defense back to offense by propelling the stone at one of the opposing players.
-It consisted of very complicated rules and strategies, which would require careful study and most of all, independent decisions making based on probalistc thinking.
+It consisted of very complicated rules and strategies, which would require careful study and most of all, independent decisions making based on probabilistic thinking.
 Not a whole lot of running around, but a lot of rock throwing.

 The second game consisted of several of the hefty players forming a defensive wall while player behind them targeted the enemy with stones, or threw a ball to his own men, trying to get the ball to end of the field, where points were scored.
 After an initial walk through, Hot and Stinky Fingers decided to remove the rock throwing, as the goal was to produce as many functional warriors as possible.
 Like the first game, this game involved following a preplanned set of maneuvers.
 Adaptive adjustment while the play was live was important as well.